Niall-OLeary/AKG-Monthly-Workbook/README.md

 order by 1,2,3
 );

-create or replace table DATA_WAREHOUSE.BUSINESS_INTELLIGENCE.EX_SITE_WATERFALL AS( select
+create or replace table DW.BI.EX_SITE_WATERFALL
+AS(
+select
 Site,